mlflow/mlflow/docs/source/index.rst

 GenAI and MLflow
 ----------------

 Explore the comprehensive GenAI-focused support in MLflow.
-From **MLflow Deployments for LLMs** to the **Prompt Engineering UI** and native LLM-focused MLflow flavors like
+From **MLflow Deployments for GenAI models** to the **Prompt Engineering UI** and native GenAI-focused MLflow flavors like
 **open-ai**, **transformers**, and **sentence-transformers**, the tutorials and guides here will help to get you started in leveraging the benefits of these powerful models, services, and applications.
-You'll learn how MLflow simplifies both using LLMs and developing solutions that leverage LLMs.
+You'll learn how MLflow simplifies both using GenAI models and developing solutions that leverage them.
 Important tasks such as prompt development, evaluation of prompts, comparison of
-foundation models, fine-tuning and logging LLMs, and setting up production-grade interface servers are all covered by MLflow.
+foundation models, fine-tuning, logging, and deploying production-grade inference servers are all covered by MLflow.

 Explore the guides and tutorials below to start your journey!